Laravel is elegant and powerful — but even experienced developers sometimes make small mistakes that cause big problems.

-In this post, we’ll cover the **top 10 Laravel mistakes beginners make**, explain why they’re a problem, and show you exactly how to fix them.
-Let’s get better together. 🛠️
+In this guide, we’ll cover the 10 most common Laravel mistakes beginners make, explain why they happen, and show practical ways to fix them.

 1. Not Using Eloquent Relationships

-Many beginners retrieve data manually using multiple queries instead of leveraging Eloquent relationships.
-This leads to inefficient code and logic duplication.
+Many beginners manually write multiple queries instead of using Laravel’s Eloquent relationships.

 $user = User::find(1);